adegans/Goosle/readme.md

 - Special searches for; Currency conversion, Dictionary and php.net
 - Randomized user-agents for to prevent profiling by search providers
 - Non-personalized Google results without instant results or other non-sense
-- Optional: Speed up repeat searches with APCu cache if your server has it
+- Optional: Speed up repeat searches with APCu cache if your server has it or a basic file cache
 - Optional: Access key as a basic way to keep your server to yourself
 - Optional: Instant password generator on the start page